unibas-tilics/tilics/2024/Hackers/article.md

-# Hackers: White Hat VS Black Hat VS Grey Hat  / Three Hats of a Hacker
+# Hackers: Three Hats of a Hacker

 We all know what hackers are.
 Even though they don't necessarily wear hats, their actions show what type of hackers they are!